 Once staff are clear that there has been harm or upset cause, school staff will speak with all pupils involved to try to ascertain the level to which this is a behaviour issue or one that needs to be more formally investigated as a case of bullying.
-It is believed that cases could be defined as bullying are rare within North Wootton Academy, but any report will still be linked to valid concerns about negative behaviours that need to be fully addressed.
-The following stepped approach will therefore be followed:
+Our Principal's Bullying Log is evidence that bullying is rare within North Wootton Academy, but we are mindful never to be complacent.

+The following stepped approach will therefore be followed if such a concern is suspected: